yaw277/slire/README.md

 ## MongoDB Implementation

-The MongoDB implementation provides additional functionality beyond the core SmartRepo interface.
+The MongoDB implementation provides additional functionality beyond the core Slire interface.
 This includes the factory function for creating repositories, transaction support methods, and helper functions that enable direct MongoDB operations while maintaining the repository's consistency rules and scoping behavior.
 These MongoDB-specific features are essential for advanced use cases where the generic interface isn't sufficient, but you still want the benefits of automatic scope filtering, timestamps, and other repository features.

-### createSmartMongoRepo
+### createMongoRepo

-`createSmartMongoRepo({ collection, mongoClient, scope?, traceContext?, options? }): MongoRepo<T, Scope, Entity>`
+`createMongoRepo({ collection, mongoClient, scope?, traceContext?, options? }): MongoRepo<T, Scope, Entity>`

-Factory function that creates a MongoDB repository instance implementing the SmartRepo interface.
+Factory function that creates a MongoDB repository instance implementing the Slire interface.
 Takes a MongoDB collection, client, optional scope for filtering, optional trace context for audit logging, and configuration options for consistency features like timestamps, versioning, soft delete, and tracing.
 The function uses TypeScript generics to ensure type safety across all repository operations.
-The returned repository instance provides both the DB-agnostic SmartRepo interface and additional MongoDB-specific helpers (described in the following sections) for advanced operations.
+The returned repository instance provides both the DB-agnostic Slire interface and additional MongoDB-specific helpers (described in the following sections) for advanced operations.

 #### Scope